GraySwanAI/nanoGCG/README.md

 - `seed: int = None` - the random seed to use

-- `verbose: bool = False` - if True, prints the entire attack buffer after each iteration
+- `verbosity: str = "INFO"` - the reported logging error level (e.g. "ERROR", "WARNING", "INFO")

 Note that the default nanoGCG configuration will run GCG exactly as described in the [original paper](https://arxiv.org/pdf/2307.15043).